keymanapp/keyman/windows/src/README.md

 10. In order to run Keyman Developer in the development build, you need to specify where the https://github.com/keymanapp/CEF4Delphi_binary repo is on your system, with the registry setting `HKCU\Software\Keyman\Debug`, `Debug_CEFPath`.
+11. npm must use cmd for its shell: `npm config delete script-shell` (we may change this in the future)

 ### Release build prerequisites